awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Availability Zones are collections of data centers that run on physically distinct, independent infrastructure and are engineered to be highly reliable\.
 Common points of failure such as generators and cooling equipment are not shared between Availability Zones\.
 Additionally, Availability Zones are physically separate, so that even extremely uncommon disasters such as fires, tornadoes, or flooding can affect only a single Availability Zone\.

 **What are the Lightsail service quotas?**
 For the latest Lightsail service quotas, including which quotas can be increased, see the [Lightsail service quotas](https://docs.aws.amazon.com/general/latest/gr/lightsail.html#limits_lightsail) in the *AWS General Reference*\.
-If you need to increase a quota, please open a case with [customer service](https://console.aws.amazon.com/support/home?region=us-east-1)\.
+If you need to increase a quota, please open a case with [AWS Support](https://console.aws.amazon.com/support/home?region=us-east-1)\.

 **How can I get more help?**
 We're here for you\.
 Our context\-sensitive **Help** panel in Lightsail offers immediate helpful tips about your actions in the console\.
 From the Lightsail console, you can also access a library of [getting started guides](https://lightsail.aws.amazon.com/ls/docs/getting-started), [overviews](https://lightsail.aws.amazon.com/ls/docs/overview), and [how\-to topics](https://lightsail.aws.amazon.com/ls/docs/how-to)\.
 And if you want to use the Lightsail API, or AWS CLI, Lightsail has a full API reference for all supported programming languages\.
 You can also use Lightsail support resources\.
-If you have an issue with your account or billing, contact [customer service](https://console.aws.amazon.com/support/home?region=us-east-2#/) online\.
+If you have an issue with your account or billing, contact [AWS Support](https://console.aws.amazon.com/support/home?region=us-east-2#/) online\.
 You get free 24x7 access with your Lightsail account\.
 If you have a general question about how to use Lightsail, search the Lightsail documentation and [support forums](https://forums.aws.amazon.com/forum.jspa?forumID=231)\.
 Additionally, AWS Support offers an array of paid plans to cover your individual needs\.